Skip to main content

 One of the other ways both productivity and resilience can be improved is through how we plan for business locations.

 The city centre is expected to remain the primary business centre for Auckland.
-However, the Development Strategy's multi-nodal model emphasises three other ’nodes’ as major business assets.
+However, the multi-nodal model of the Future Development Strategy emphasises three other 'nodes' as business assets.
+This includes Albany, Westgate and Manukau.

 Strong and thriving local economies will help ensure that Auckland’s regional economy becomes more resilient.